DYCI2/Somax2/README.md

 The `somax2.overview.maxpat` tutorial and help center is the starting point to begin exploring interactively the world of Somax2.
 From here you will be able to access all the different interactive tutorials, as well as to get access to ready-to-play patches defining specific performance strategies.
 Templates from one to four players are also available, as well as maxhelps for all the Somax2 objects.

-**Note that the first time you launch Somax, depending on your security settings you may be presented with a number of dialogues asking you to give permission to a number of externals (shell, bonk, ircamdescriptor, bc.virfun and bc.yinstats) that Somax requires to be able to run.
+**macOS: Note that the first time you launch Somax, depending on your security settings you may be presented with a number of dialogues asking you to give permission to a number of externals (shell, bonk, ircamdescriptor, bc.virfun and bc.yinstats) that Somax requires to be able to run.
 You may also be asked for permission the first time you launch the server (this step is explained in the tutorial).
 Accept each of those to proceed.**

 ## Documentation and Resources